ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 [`synchronous_commit`](https://www.postgresql.org/docs/current/wal-async-commit.html)
 - Default - `local`
 - Restarts database? - No
-- Options - `local` or `off`
+- Options - `local`, `on`, or `off`
-- Notes - Setting `synchronous_commit` to `off` increases transaction commit rate at the expense of a loss of committed transactions if an unclean shutdown occurs.
+- Notes - Setting `synchronous_commit` to off increases transaction commit rate at the expense of a loss of committed transactions if an unclean shutdown occurs.
+With `synchronous_commit` set to `on`, a transaction is committed only when written to the leader and at least one replica.
+Therefore, the `on` setting is only available on formations that have been horizontally scaled to at least three members.
+Before implementing this change, please read through the [High-Availability page](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-high-availability).

 [`effective_io_concurrency`](https://www.postgresql.org/docs/current/runtime-config-resource.html#GUC-EFFECTIVE-IO-CONCURRENCY)
 - Default - `12`